supershaneski/callcenter-simulator/README.md

 # Motivation

-The goal of this project is to test the idea of using AI in callcenter operation and if current existing AI products can already replace human agents.
+The goal of this project is to test the idea of using AI in callcenter operation/customer support service and if current existing AI products can already replace human agents.

 ---